Elegant glass is a term of art referring to expensive glass made just before, during, and after the Great Depression.

 Major A. H. Heissey founded the Heissey Glass Company in Newark, Ohio in 1893.
 It remained in business until 1958, when the Imperial Glass Company purchased it.

 This medium-sized bowl is in the Heissey Colonial pattern.
 The blueish cast comes from the lighting, not the glass.
 Value: $5-10.

 The photographs do not quite do justice to the beauty of the glass.

-Heissey pieces manufactured prior to 1958 are usually marked with an H in a diamond, as this piece is.
+Heissey marked glass manufactured prior to 1958 with an H in a diamond, as you can see on this piece.

 Thanks so much for stopping by today!

 If you enjoyed your visit, I hope you follow me byemail.

 Oh, how I love it!
 I have a lot of milk glass too, kinda inherited with my house!
 Would love to sell it and buy more glass!